 The rock is very similar to that of the Qual Wall at Governor Dodge.
-Great in some spots and total sugar in others.
-As always with this type of stone, give it at least a day after rain to dry out.
+Awesome in some spots and total sugar in others.
+As always with this type of stone, give it at least a day after rain to dry

 Castle rock south is located roughly equidistant and south of the towns of Boscobel and Muscoda on hwy.
 Q. It is marked in the gazetteer.